 NHL picks: 4 best player props for Saturday

-Chris Peters picks out his four best player prop bets for the second Saturday slate of the season.
+Chris Peters picks out his four best player prop bets for the first Saturday slate of the season.

-Alexander Ovechkin and Auston Matthews both to score 1+ goals
+Connor McDavid and Alex Ovechkin both to score 1+ goals

-Aleksander Barkov and Sebastian Aho to score 1+ points
+Cale Makar and Sebastian Aho both to score 1+ points

 Visit Betway's NHL betting page.